PUB stepping up measures to tackle emergence of rare dominant midge species at Pandan Reservoir: Masagos

 “It is actually a naturally occurring soil bacteria, which produces spores that are toxic specifically to the digestive system of midge larvae.”

 “This problem is really man versus nature, the kind of war man has never been known to win.
 We can only suppress it and do our best but we have to live with nature.
-In fact, we are the ones who are intruding into their living spaces,” said Mr Masagos.
+In fact, we are the ones who are intruding into their living spaces.

-"Our reservoirs supply drinking water to the population and we have to be careful to ensure that PUB’s mitigation measures, both short- and long-term, do not end up compromising water quality," he added.
+"Our reservoirs supply drinking water to the population and we have to be careful to ensure that PUB’s mitigation measures, both short- and long-term, do not end up compromising water quality."